kemcclen/API-Code-Quiz/README.md

 The user has 60 seconds to answer 5 multiple choice questions on JavaScript fundamentals.
 If a question is answered incorrectly, 5 seconds will be deducted from the timer.

-The deployed application can be acessed here: https://kemcclen.github.io/API-Code-Quiz/
+The deployed application can be accessed here: https://kemcclen.github.io/API-Code-Quiz/

-The repository can be acessed here: https://github.com/kemcclen/API-Code-Quiz
+The repository can be accessed here: https://github.com/kemcclen/API-Code-Quiz

 ## Credits
 I have used an image from Adobe Stock for the background.